TheMannu/Technology-Topics-Quick-Reference/Identity-and-Acess-Management.md

   - Check if a user has S3 permissions but has never accessed S3 → Justify or revoke access.

   - Audit permissions before enforcing stricter policies.

+## How They Work Together for Security & Compliance
+1. Access Analyzer → Finds unintended external access to resources.

+2. Access Advisor → Checks if internal users/roles are actually using their permissions.